shazow/miniLock/README.md

 ##8.
 Thanks
 Sincere thanks are presented to Dr. Matthew D. Green and Meredith L. Patterson, who gave feedback on an early draft of this document.

+Sincere thanks are presented to Trevor Perrin for his invaluable contribution to miniLock's design, which introduced sender ID anonymity in the ciphertext and forward secrecy between files.

+Sincere thanks are presented to Dmitry Chestnykh for his work on porting TweetNaCL to JavaScript and his general cooperation with the miniLock project, including many helpful and crucial suggestions.

 Sincere thanks are presented to Dr. Mario Heiderich and his team at [Cure53](https://cure53.de/) for their work on performing a full audit of the miniLock codebase.
 We also sincerely thank the [Open Technology Fund](https://www.opentechfund.org/) for funding the audit.

-Sincere thanks are presented to Dmitry Chestnykh for his work on porting TweetNaCL to JavaScript and his general cooperation with the miniLock project.

 ##9.
 Credits
 **miniLock**